Thoregon/ThoregonWiki/wiki/new-gun.md

 Name: neuland

+## TL;DR

 neuland is a persistent CRDT (conflict free replicated data types) database.
+sync is done by utilizing a state, which basically is a point on a timeline.

 ## instances